dat-ecosystem/dat/readme.md

 ### Why do `dat`?

-Open data is a relatively new concept that is being actively supported by both United States President Barack Obama and Internet creator Tim Berners-Lee.
+Open data is a relatively new concept that is being actively supported by both United States President Barack Obama and World Wide Web creator Tim Berners-Lee.
 The goal is to get those who possess data that could be useful to others to make that data publicly available.
 The way this is done today by making data available as read-only: you can download bulk copies of data or query a REST API but there is no standard way to share any changes you make to the data. `dat` seeks to take this idea further and enable a decentralized workflow where anyone can track the changes they make to data after they consume it.

 #### Example current situation